 If more than one lien is recorded against a property, priority determines the lienholders' rights following a foreclosure sale.

-When purchasing a home, the mortgage obligation consists of two parts: a promissory note and a mortgage (or a deed of trust in some states).
-The promissory note is the personal promise to pay back the money borrowed to purchase the property.
-The mortgage or deed of trust, on the other hand, establishes the lender's lien on the property and is recorded in the county records.
+When purchasing a home, the borrower typically signs two significant documents: a promissory note and a mortgage (or a deed of trust).
+The promissory note is the personal promise to pay back the money borrowed.
+On the other hand, the mortgage or deed of trust establishes the lender's lien on the property and is recorded in the county records.

 Here's an example to help illustrate the importance of lien priority: Let's say you purchase a home for $500,000.
-You put no money down and take out an 80/20 loan, which consists of a $400,000 first mortgage and a $100,000 second piggyback mortgage loan.
-You then decide to do some repairs on the home before moving in and borrow $50,000 from a friend; the loan is also secured by your home.
+You put no money down and take out two loans: a $400,000 first mortgage and a $100,000 second-mortgage loan.
+You then decide to do some repairs on the home and borrow $50,000 from a friend; your home also secures that loan.
 During construction, a neighbor slips and falls on some wet cement on your property.
 The neighbor sues you and wins a judgment of $2,500.
 You refuse to pay, so the neighbor places a lien on your home to collect on the judgment.
-The priority of the liens is as follows: